Fur (film): Production

-For the film, director Shainberg, best known for his erotic indie film Secretary, reunited with its screenwriter, Erin Cressida Wilson, who used Patricia Bosworth's Diane Arbus: A Biography as a source.
+For the film, director Shainberg, best known for his erotic comedy drama film Secretary, reunited with its screenwriter, Erin Cressida Wilson, who used Patricia Bosworth's Diane Arbus: A Biography as a source.
 As its name implies, the film is a fictional account rather than an accurate biography.
 Mark Romanek had previously tried to direct and write a film based on Bosworth's biography for DreamWorks Pictures.

 No pictures by Arbus herself are featured, as her estate refused approval.

+Locations

 The nudist camp of Camp Venus was shot at Sailors' Snug Harbor in Staten Island.

 Reception

-The film holds a 50 score on Metacritic, and holds a 32% from 111 reviews on Rotten Tomatoes.
-The Chicago Tribune gave the film 3 out of 4 stars: "The result is a revelatory, challenging and deeply affecting portrait, anchored by what may be Kidman's most profoundly moving performance."
+The film holds a score of 50 on Metacritic, and holds a 33% from 109 reviews on Rotten Tomatoes, with the critics consensus reading, "This portrait of a groundbreaking photographer lacks the daring of its subject."

+The Chicago Tribune gave the film three out of four stars: "The result is a revelatory, challenging and deeply affecting portrait, anchored by what may be Kidman's most profoundly moving performance."

 The Los Angeles Times criticized the "cop-out ending that undercuts its message about the unimportance of surface differences in favor of a glib finalities to have its cake and eat it too".
 Despite this, the newspaper continued to heap praise on Kidman and Downey Jr; "the remarkable acting of its two stars pulls you back in and keeps you watching.
 Kidman, the most consistently daring of today's top stars, is exceptionally convincing as someone whose interior process plays out in front of us.
 And Downey, for the most part using only his soulful, yearning eyes and a silky, urbane voice, creates a man no one could resist.
 Separately and together, they make us believe the unbelievable."